WESTON STUCCO TORONTO

 c.
 Discuss what to do in the event of freak storms, repairs resulting from damage by other trades and who will pay for these issues.

 Remember, stucco is by nature a natural product.
-All the raw materials are from the earth and it is almost always hand applied.
+All the raw materials are from the earth, and it is almost always hand-applied.
 This is the beauty of the product.
-We don’t have to re-do it every few years like paint.
+We don’t have to redo it every few years like paint.
 Stucco has an extremely long life cycle.
-So like any natural product or handmade material certain allowances must be made for the very nature of the product.
-Life is a give and take so go for that dark color on a smooth wall!
-Enjoy the beauty of the staining and mottling the same way you would admire your handmade antiques with all of their beautiful imperfections!take so go for that dark color on a smooth wall!
-Enjoy the beauty of the staining and mottling the same way you would admire your handmade antiques with all of their beautiful imperfections!
+So, like any natural product or handmade material, specific allowances must be made for the very nature of the product.
+Life is a give and take, so go for that dark colour on a smooth wall!

 Weston Stucco Toronto Blog!